comp1100/comp1100.github.io/_sources/workshops/Week_7_prototyping.md

 ## Exit ticket

-1. You exit ticket is to have your legend use your paper and digital prototypes.
+1. Get youur legend use your paper and digital prototypes.

 2. Show your legend the notes from  your divergent thinking session, and give them a 30 second description of your favourite solution so far